gsa-central/galaxy-gsa/tutorials/using-galaxy-gsa.md

 <img src="using-galaxy-gsa.assets/image-20210713095742648.png" alt="image-20210713095742648" style="zoom:67%;" />

 ## Get gene sets from Msigdb/KEGG

-This is a tool built to get a `geneSetCollection` R object from the [MSigDB](https://www.gsea-msigdb.org/gsea/msigdb/) or [KEGG](https://www.genome.jp/kegg/) database.
+This is a tool we built to get a `geneSetCollection` R object from the [MSigDB](https://www.gsea-msigdb.org/gsea/msigdb/) or [KEGG](https://www.genome.jp/kegg/) databases.

 If the gene sets source is [KEGG](http://www.genome.jp/kegg/), it will only receive a KEGG organism code and output an `Rdata` file which has a `geneSet `object containing all KEGG pathways with their Entrez gene ID.

 If the gene sets source is [MSigDB](http://software.broadinstitute.org/gsea/msigdb), you must assign specific species and categories to define the Gene Set collection.
 Again, the output is an `Rdata` file which has a `geneSet` object.
-The species from the MSigDB database are: Human, cattle, Roundworm, Dog, Zebrafish, fruit fly, chicken, House Mouse, Norway Rat, Baker's or Brewer's Yeast, Pig.
+The species from the MSigDB database are: Human, cattle, Roundworm, Dog, Zebrafish, fruit fly, chicken, House Mouse, Norway Rat, Baker's or Brewer's Yeast, and Pig.

 Click `Get gene Sets from Msigdb/KEGG` on the left side.
-The tool interface is generally divided into parameter selection and help documents.
-The help document can help you know the details about this tool and its argument.
+The tool interface is generally divided into *parameter selection* and *help documents*.
+The help document can help you know the details about this tool and its arguments.

 <img src="using-galaxy-gsa.assets/image-20210713100859914.png" alt="image-20210713100859914" style="zoom:67%;" />

-For example, we download the gene sets of human from KEGG, set arguments as follow:
+As an example, let's download the gene sets for humans from KEGG, setting the arguments as follow:

 > **KEGG or MSigDB**: `KEGG`
 >